 - Look up their company on LinkedIn:

-LinkedIn is also a very powerful tool for tracing down people.
+LinkedIn is also a very powerful tool for tracing down and contacting people.
 Sign up for an account if you don’t have one yet.
 Takes a minute and you don’t really need to customize it.

 Once you’ve done that, simply search for the record label’s name in the search bar.
 Look for them as a ‘company’.
 Once you’ve found them, look at their employees.
 You should be able to see employee names right there.